-There are special rules to deal with multiple breaches, which are too detailed to deal with here, but note that in the event of breaches of a number of differing requirements in a ten-year period, HMRC can require the group UK REIT or single company UK REIT to leave the REIT regime.
+There are special rules to deal with multiple breaches that are too detailed to deal with here, but note that in the event of breaches of a number of differing requirements in a ten-year period, HMRC can require the group UK REIT or single company UK REIT to leave the REIT regime.

-HMRC has significant powers, which permit them to make a UK REIT group or single UK REIT company leave the UK REIT regime and can also levy additional taxes if they consider that the UK REIT has entered into arrangements with the sole or main purpose of obtaining a major tax advantage.
+HMRC have significant powers that permit them to make a UK REIT group or single UK REIT company leave the UK REIT regime and can also levy additional taxes if they consider the UK REIT has entered into arrangements with the sole or main purpose of obtaining a major tax advantage.

-Where HMRC issues a notice to leave the UK REIT regime, the UK REIT rules will cease to apply from the start of the current accounting period and for future years; however, the taxpayer can appeal.
+Where HMRC issue a notice to leave the UK REIT regime, the UK REIT rules will cease to apply from the start of the current accounting period and for future years; however, the taxpayer can appeal.

 Current income Capital gains Withholding tax Income from a property rental business is exempt from corporation tax.
-Residual business income is taxable at the current rate of corporation tax (19%).
-Gains realised on disposals of assets used in the property rental business are not subject to tax.
-In principle, no withholding tax levied on distributions that are made out of the residual business income.
-Distributions out of the property rental business profits (PIDs) are generally subject to 20% withholding tax unless the recipient is a UK corporate, UK charity or UK pension fund.
-Withholding tax suffered by a UK REIT on its property rental income from directly held non-UK real estate will be deducted in the calculation of the required PID.
-Withholding taxes suffered on distributions in respect of shares will be part of the REIT's residual business and tax credit relief may be available.
+Residual business income is taxable at the current rate of corporation tax (19%) Gains realised on disposals of assets used in the property rental business are not subject to tax In principle, no withholding tax levied on distributions that are made out of the residual business income Distributions out of the property rental business profits (PIDs) are generally subject to 20% withholding tax unless the recipient is a UK corporate, UK charity or UK pension fund Withholding tax suffered by a UK REIT on its property rental income from directly held non-UK real estate will be deducted in the calculation of the required PID Withholding taxes suffered on distributions in respect of shares will be part of the REIT's residual business, and tax credit relief may be available

 Income from the property rental business is not subject to UK corporation tax.
 Investment by a UK REIT in another UK REIT will be included as an asset of the investing REIT's property rental business.
-PIDs received will be included as part of the property rental business and tax exempt, but 100% of PIDs received must be distributed.
-Non-rental business income (residual income) is taxable in the ordinary manner at the current rate of corporation tax, which is 19%.
+PIDs received will be included as part of the property rental business, and tax-exempt, but 100% of PIDs received must be distributed.
+Non-rental business income (residual income) is taxable in an ordinary manner at the current rate of corporation tax, which is 19%.
 Corporation tax rates are due to reduce to 17% by 2020.
-The property rental business of the UK REIT is ring-fenced for corporation tax purposes, which means that it is not possible to offset profits and losses of the property rental business against profits and losses of its residual activities
+From April 1, 2017, REITs have been subject to the finance cost restrictions introduced in the UK in line with the OECD's BEPS action 4 recommendations, subject to certain modifications to take account of the REIT regime.
+The starting point of the rules is to restrict finance cost deductions to 30% of tax EBITDA.
+There is also a GBP 2 million de minimis and the option of using an alternative group ratio or a Public Infrastructure Exemption if this will provide a better result.
+The property rental business of the UK REIT is ring-fenced for corporation tax purposes, which means that it is not possible to offset profits and losses of the property rental business against profits and losses of its residual activities.